-A leave application is a formal letter to apply for a leave of absence from work for a specific period of time.
-It is a standard practise for most businesses that requires employees to notify their supervisor about their need to take time-off from work due to personal reasons.
-It also helps the employer to track the different types of leaves taken by the employees and the number of leaves still available to their credit.
+A leave application is a formal letter used to apply for a leave of absence from work for a specific period.
+It is standard practice for most businesses to require that employees notify their supervisor about their need to take time off from work for a certain reason.
+It also helps the employer to track the different types of leaves taken by the employees and the number of leaves still available in their credit.

-Generally, companies have an employees' manual/handbook to outline their policy regarding leave entitlements, eligibility and procedure for submitting leave application.
+Generally, companies have an employees' manual/handbook which outlines their policy regarding leave entitlements, eligibility, as well as the procedure for submitting leave applications.
 You must go through the company's leave policy in the employee’s manual and understand what is expected from you when applying for leave.

-The most common types of leave application are as follows:
+The most common types of leave applications are the following:

-Before you attempt to write a leave application, you must gather certain information to ensure the application is not rejected outright by your supervisor.
+Before you attempt to write a leave application, you should gather certain bits of information to ensure that the application is not outright denied by your supervisor.

-Most companies have a structured leave policy and categorize the different types of leaves their employees are entitled during the term of employment.
-So, identify the type of leave you need before you begin writing a leave application.
-For instance, if you are going on vacation then you need to apply for vacation leave; or if you are sick then apply for sick leave.
+Most companies have a structured leave policy that categorizes the different types of leaves their employees are entitled to during the term of employment.
+You should identify the type of leave you need before you begin writing a leave application.
+For instance, if you are going on vacation then you need to apply for vacation leave; if you are sick then apply for sick leave.

-Once you have identified the type of leave you need, check if you meet the eligibility criteria for that leave.
-This will show that you have done your due diligence before applying and that the application is not rejected outright by the manager/supervisor.
+Once you have identified the type of leave you need, you should check if you meet the eligibility criteria for that leave.
+This will show that you have done your due diligence before applying, ultimately ensuring that the application is not outright rejected by the manager/supervisor.

-The leave benefits (such as the minimum number of leaves) provided by every company vary depending upon your level of seniority, years of employment, internal policies and the applicable laws.
-So, you must check the company’s leave policy on the number of days you are entitled to take time-off from work.
+The leave benefits (eg: the minimum number of leaves) provided by every company vary depending upon your level of seniority, years of employment, internal policies, and applicable laws.
+You must therefore check the company’s leave policy regarding the number of days you are entitled to take off from work.

-Also, you will utilize the number of leaves available to your credit from time to time.
-It’s important to keep track of the used leave days in the manner required by the company.
+Also, taking leaves means utilizing leaves from your total leave credit.
+It’s important to keep track of your used leave days in the manner required by the company.

 Before applying for leave, you must take notice of the number of leave days you are left with.

-One of the common reasons for rejection of leave application is the lack of advance notice.
-Therefore, the companies outline the required notice period for every leave category in the leave policy,.
+One of the common reasons that leave applications are rejected is the lack of advance notice.
+The expectation varies from company to company – as such, companies often outline the required notice period for every leave category in the leave policy.

-As an employee, you must check the notice period and ensure that your leave application is submitted well in advance to allow you and your manager to make alternative work arrangements.
+As an employee, you must check the notice period and ensure that your leave application is submitted well in advance such that you and your manager to make alternative work arrangements.

 It is always a good idea to speak to your direct manager/supervisor first before you make the formal application for leave.
-It would be helpful to discuss with reasons on why you would need that particular period off (e.g. coincide with your child's school holiday).
-It will minimise the chance of rejection by your supervisor.
-Also, you could also seek help from your direct supervisor in the approval process if further approval from senior management / human resources is necessary.
+You should discuss, with reasons, why you need that period off (e.g., it coincides with your child's school holiday).
+This communication will lower the chances that your application is rejected.
+You could also seek help from your direct supervisor in the approval process if further approval from senior management / human resources is necessary.

 Generally, a good leave application letter should include the following points:

-Identify the type of leave you intend to take from the leave policy and specify it in the subject line.
-For instance, the subject line for sick leave will be ‘Sick Leave Application’.
+You should identify the type of leave you intend to take from the leave policy and specify it in the subject line.
+For instance, the subject line for a sick leave would be ‘Sick Leave Application’.

 The letter should be addressed to the person who has the authority to approve your leave.

-After receiving the verbal approval from your immediate supervisor, you should identify who you are writing the leave application to and whether you should write it to the same supervisor/manager?
+After receiving verbal approval from your immediate supervisor, you should identify to who you are writing the leave application and whether you should write it to the same supervisor/manager.
 In addition, you must ascertain if there is any formal approval procedure that requires you to write to the Human Resource department along with the direct supervisor.
-For instance, companies generally require you to inform the HR department when taking time off for long periods such as for maternity leave/sabbatical leave.
+For instance, companies generally require you to inform the HR department when taking time off for long periods such as maternity leave/sabbatical leave.

-The leave application should include a good reason for taking leave so that your supervisor grants your application.
-The reason for the absence given should be clear, reasonable and credible.
-It should justify your request to take time off from work otherwise your application will be rejected.
+The leave application should include a good reason for taking leave to increase the chances your supervisor grants your application.
+The reason for the absence given should be clear, reasonable, and credible.
+It should sufficiently justify your request to take time off from work otherwise your application will be rejected.

-The duration of leave you are applying for must be clearly mentioned in the leave application.
+The exact period of leave you are applying for must be clearly expressed in the leave application.

-You should specify the exact dates and whether the dates are inclusive or not.
-For the purposes of clarity, you may want to specify the start date and end date of your leave.
+You should specify the exact dates and whether the dates are inclusive.
+For clarity, you may want to specify the start and end date of your leave.

-It is important to demonstrate in the leave application how you have planned the work arrangement during your absence.
-You may want to talk to your substitute first and provide him/her with a handover note on your daily routines, existing work and projects (in particular for an extended leave of absence).
-However, in case a substitute is not required, it is always prudent to designate a colleague to handle any emergency in your absence.
+It is important to explain in the leave application how you have planned the work arrangement during your absence.
+You may want to talk to your substitute first and provide him/her with a note regarding your daily routine, existing work, and projects (for an extended leave of absence).
+However, if a substitute is not required, it is still prudent to designate a colleague to handle any emergency in your absence.

-So, take time to arrange your work to ensure that your supervisor’s requirements are met prior to and during your leave.
+You should take the time to arrange your work to ensure that your supervisor’s requirements are met before and during your leave.

-Specify your contact information during absence so that your supervisor/colleague can reach you when needed.
+You should specify your contact information for the period of absence so that your supervisor/colleague can reach you if needed.

-If you're sending an email, just type your name at the end of the letter.
+If you're sending an email, you can type your name at the end of the letter.
 If you're giving a physical copy of the letter, then add a handwritten signature above your name and designation.

-Enclose all supporting documents such as a medical certificate in case of sick leave so that your supervisor has all the information required to approve the leave application.
+Enclose all supporting documents (eg: medical certificates for sick leaves) so that your supervisor has all the information required to approve the leave application.

 A well-drafted leave application enables your supervisor to understand your situation and approve the application.
-While it’s important to give due consideration to the contents of the letter, it is equally important to understand how to write it professionally.
+While it’s important to consider the contents of the letter, it is equally important to understand how to write it professionally.
 You must ensure that:

 A leave application is instrumental in convincing your supervisor to grant the leave request.
-It should be professional i.e. the tone of the letter needs to be polite, formal and not casual or friendly.
+It should be professional.
+The tone of your letter needs to be polite and formal rather than overly casual.

 The contents of the letter should be brief and straight to the point.
 It must expressly set out all the details that your supervisor needs to approve the leave request.

-Still unsure on how to write your leave application?
-Here we have the sample templates for the most common types of leaves.
+Still unsure how to write your leave application?
+Don’t worry, we have customisable, sample templates for the most common types of leaves.

-Annual leave is taken when you need time-off for a vacation or any other personal reason.
-Generally, this holiday is for an extended period so you must submit the leave application in advance to allow your manager adequate time to make alternate work arrangements.
+Annual leave is taken when you need time off for a vacation or other personal reasons.
+Generally, this holiday is taken for an extended period so you should submit the leave application in advance to allow your manager adequate time to make alternative work arrangements.

 Here’s a template for sick leave application: https://docpro.com/doc616/leave-application-letter-for-work-employee-to-employer-sick-leave-application

-Casual Leave is used for attending to personal matters except for vacation.
+Casual Leave can be used when you need to attend to personal matters, excluding vacations.
 Generally, the duration of leave is short and fully paid.